calebjenkins/FakeAuth/README.md

 Developing with OAuth or OIDC - takes about 30 minutes of set up work just to get going; with FakeAuth, it's one line of code.

-Supports custom Claims and Profiles that can be swapped in during developement of your application.
+Supports custom Claims and Profiles that can be swapped in during development of your application.

 Examples in the [Samples Folder](https://github.com/calebjenkins/FakeAuth/tree/main/Samples).
 More details on [why this was built on this blog post](https://developingux.com/introducing-fakeauth/).